Envela: DGSE era (1981–2016)

 Before its transformation, the company operated as DGSE Companies, Inc., a Texas-based retailer specializing in bullion, estate jewelry, and related services.
 Its roots date to 1981, when entrepreneur Lenny Smith acquired control of the public company and shifted its focus toward precious metals ventures.
 The company's first major acquisition was American Pacific Mint (APM), a producer of investment-grade silver bullion in Azusa, California.
 Facing growing competition from government bullion programs such as the American Silver Eagle, first released in late 1986, APM adjusted its business strategy.

 In 1987, the company expanded by acquiring Dallas Gold & Silver Exchange, a respected Dallas-based retailer of jewelry and precious metals.
 By 1992, the company formally adopted the Dallas Gold and Silver Exchange name and relocated its headquarters to Dallas, Texas.
 In July 2001, they began to use the DGSE name.
 Over the next two decades, DGSE expanded through retail growth, early adoption of e-commerce platforms by the mid-1990s, and acquisition of regional jewelers.
 These efforts positioned DGSE as an early leader in online precious metals sales.

 In 2007, DGSE acquired Superior Galleries, a Beverly Hills-based auction house, in an effort to diversify.
 Integration challenges, combined with the 2009 collapse of its financier Stanford International Bank, which was later implicated in a Ponzi scheme, resulted in significant financial and reputational damage.
 Following this acquisition, DGSE incurred heavy losses, exited the auction and pawn businesses, and faced SEC investigations into accounting irregularities.
 These developments coincided with the departure of former principal executive Lenny Smith and led to leadership changes and restated financials.

 Between 2012 and 2016, DGSE cycled through three CEOs, each attempting to stabilize the company amid ongoing losses.
 The firm received a delisting notice from the NYSE MKT exchange and was ranked among U.S. retailers most likely to default, marking a challenging chapter in its history.

 Transformation into Envela (2017–present)

 Envela Corporation emerged in 2017 from a period of financial instability under new CEO John Loftus.
-After years of losses and executive turnover, Loftus led a turnaround focused on operational discipline, profitability, and a re-commerce strategy centered on buying and selling pre-owned goods.
-In 2019, the company expanded into electronics recycling and IT asset disposition through the acquisitions of Echo Environmental, ITAD USA, and Teladvance.
-These moves broadened Envela's role in the circular economy and sustainability sectors.
-The company rebranded as Envela Corporation to reflect its new strategic direction.
+A turnaround strategy included 2019 expansion into electronics recycling and IT asset disposition through the acquisitions of Echo Environmental, ITAD USA, and Teladvance.